The Bankrate promise

 Interactive Brokers offers one of the best trading experiences but also has attractive cash management features that can make it a true “go anywhere” account.
 All funds will be held in your investing account, but with the associated debit card, you can pay bills straight from the account.
 If you run over your available cash, you’ll run up a margin balance, and pay interest rates that are just 1.5 percent above the benchmark rate – so cheap.

 You’ll also be able to use mobile check deposit, pay bills to any payee and have automatic payroll deposit.
-When interest rates were higher, Interactive Brokers paid among the industry’s best rates for cash balances, but with the Fed dropping rates to zero, the broker has done the same.
+Among brokers, Interactive Brokers pays among the industry’s best rates for cash balances.

 Fidelity has rightly earned a reputation as a customer-friendly outfit, and you’ll see that in its CMA.
 You won’t get socked with an account fee, nor does the account have a minimum.
 You’ll have ATM fees reimbursed when you use the account’s debit card, and you’ll be able to write checks using the account, along with access to bill pay and mobile check deposit.
 If you’d prefer to simply add a debit card or bill pay to your existing brokerage account, Fidelity can get that done, too.